-By Alan Golombek

 Lazarus 3D Founders accepting their NASA iTech and Startup of the Year awards

 One of hundreds of applicants, Lazarus 3D showed NASA their ability to create and print highly realistic, anatomically accurate, three-dimensional copies of human anatomy.
-These models are used to train medical students, prepare surgeons for complex surgeries, practice in simulation labs, demonstrate medical devices, present patient-specific models in personal injury trials, and perhaps soon, provide astronaut rehearsal and realistic practice before performing an emergency appendectomy on a crew member while on the moon.
+These models are used to train medical students, practice in simulation labs, demonstrate medical devices, present patient-specific models in personal injury trials, and perhaps soon, provide astronaut rehearsal and realistic practice before performing an emergency appendectomy on a crew member while on the moon.
 Utilizing a proprietary patent pending process and multiple materials, Lazarus 3D creates a variety of precision standard and customized models of body part with the proper hardness, dimensions, softness, internal structures, and more.
 Their high-fidelity human models have the demonstrated potential to decrease medical error and OR time, increase competency and confidence, promote best practice, and improve surgical technique.
 Lazarus 3D’s technology creates customized products that can improve patient outcomes and meet needs – on Earth, and soon, in Space.

 Read about the NASA iTech Winners here!

-See more at Laz3d.com or contact
+See more at Laz3d.com

 -By Alan Golombek